|Previous Story: The Deadly Assassin||Next Story: The Robots Of Death|

 All studio work for The Face Of Evil took place at BBC Television Centre Studio 3, and began with a two-day session on October 11th and 12th.
 The first day saw most of part one recorded, along with scenes in the jungle for parts two and four which had not already been captured at Ealing.
 The next day was occupied with effects work, alongside most of the outstanding episode two material and the sole remaining sequence in Neeva's sanctum for episode three.

 Recording wrapped up with a three-day block from October 24th to 26th.
 The 24th was largely devoted to scenes outside and within the titular Face, although time was also spent on part three material in the control room and the particle analyser.
-In attendance on this day was twelve year-old Anthony Frieze, a pupil at the school where Roberts' wife worked as a teacher.
-Frieze was asked to record one line as Xoanon -- “Who am I?” -- which was used as the cliffhanger to the penultimate installment.
+For the episode three cliffhanger, Xoanon's line “Who am I?” had been recorded by twelve year-old Anthony Frieze, a pupil at the school where Roberts' wife worked as a teacher.
 The next day finished off the extant material for this episode and moved on to a small amount of recording for part four.
 The remainder of the concluding script was then performed on the 26th.

 On the same day that studio taping wrapped up, a photocall for Louise Jameson was held.
 This event had to be hastily arranged after the Evening Standard broke the news of her casting the night before.
 Originally, Leela's debut was intended to air on November 27th, with The Face Of Evil then completing its run before a one-week Christmas break.
 However, with Holmes forced to assume the writing duties for the season finale, The Talons Of Weng-Chiang, at short notice, it was decided to give the production team some breathing room by deferring The Face Of Evil until the New Year.
 As a result, Leela finally made her first on-screen appearance on January 1st, 1977.